SaturninTheAlien/pk2_greta/README.md

 Hard fork by SaturninTheAlien (2023-present)

-"Pekka Kana 2 (Pekka the Rooster 2) is a jump 'n run game made in the spirit of classic platformers such as Super Mario, SuperTux, Sonic the Hedgehog, Jazz Jackrabbit, Super Frog and so on." http://kiwi.mbnet.fi/pistegamez/pk2/
+"Pekka Kana 2 (Pekka the Rooster 2) is a 2D platformer game where you control a rooster, made in the spirit of classic platformers such as Super Mario, SuperTux, Jazz Jackrabbit, Super Frog and so on." http://kiwi.mbnet.fi/pistegamez/pk2/

 This repository contains the source code and resource files for the game Pekka Kana 2 created by Janne Kivilahti in 2003.
 The source code was released by the original author on a forum [thread](http://pistegamez.proboards.com/thread/543/level-editor-source-codes-available).

 Since then a lot of things changed, including an initial SDL port by Samuli Tuomola in 2010 and then the SDL2 port, bug fixes, code redesign by Danilo Lemos (2016-2023), code redesign, bug fixes and new features by SaturninTheAlien (2023 - present)

 This game was tested on Windows, GNU/Linux, Mac OS (Apple Silicon).